 Solis Grind and Infuse Perfetta Review Overview

-OK folks, let’s get this initial Solis Grind and Infuse Perfetta review started by addressing the elephant in the room.
+OK folks, let’s get this hands-on Solis Grind and Infuse Perfetta review started by addressing the elephant in the room.
 Namely, the fact that the Grind and Infuse bears more than a passing resemblance to the Breville Barista Express.

 I mean, let’s face it; most people would have a hard time separating these two in a lineup.